 Commissioner Lago: I agree with Commissioner Mena's comments in regards to being fair.
-Why don't we just request from staff that they look into, for example, South Miami, look into Miami Beach, and other streetscape projects that have happened over the last ten or fifteen years and how they've structured this type of maintenance and where the monies are derived from.
+Why don't we just request from staff that they look into, for example, South Miami, look into Miami how they've structured this type of maintenance and where the monies are derived from.